astropuffin/oakmtg.club/content/english/candidates/carroll-fife.md

 Carroll Fife is director of the Oakland office of Alliance of Californians for Community Empowerment (ACCE) and a co-founder of [Moms 4 Housing](https://moms4housing.org/aboutm4h), a collective of houseless and marginally housed mothers who are best known for [occupying a house owned by a real estate speculator in West Oakland (they were evicted in January 2020)](https://www.nytimes.com/2020/01/15/us/oakland-homeless-eviction.html).
 She was also a 2016 and 2020 delegate for Bernie Sanders, and she is a member of the 2020 Platform Committee for the DNC.
 Fife has lived in Oakland for 20 years and [is married to Tur-Ha Ak, a community organizer](https://www.vogue.com/article/moms-4-housing).

 As an organizer, Fife’s tactics are bold, loud, and uncomfortable for officials.
-Given this long-standing experience, it is unclear how Fife will be able to accomplish her laudable objectives on a City Council that requires a mix of careful collaboration and subtle backstabbing.
+Given this long-standing experience, it is unclear how Fife will be able to accomplish her laudable objectives on a City Council that normally requires a mix of careful collaboration and subtle backstabbing.
 However, Fife has not (and is unlikely to in the future) receive support from OPOA (the Oakland police association) -- a promising appeal for seeing the city’s budget go to supporting its residents.

 ### Official platform